 Periodontal disease.
 Diseased gums actually put your heart at risk by releasing bacterial components into the bloodstream.
 These bacterial components raise the level of C-reactive protein in the blood, a known indicator for potential heart disease.

 Depression.
 According to the National Institute of Mental Health, depression really can “break your heart.”
 Depression can lead to chronically elevated levels of the stress hormones cortisol and adrenaline, which can have negative effects on the heart.
-Furthermore, depressed individuals who have heart disease are less likely to follow medication therapies, putting them at risk for more heart problems.
+Fepressed individuals who have heart disease are less likely to follow medication therapies, putting them at risk for more heart problems.

 Male/female differences.
 Heart disease is the number one killer of women over age 65.
 Men and women have nearly the same risk of heart disease before age 65.
-However, after menopause, women are at a much higher risk of heart disease than men, mainly due to the reduced levels of heart-protective oestrogen.
+However, after menopause, women are at a much higher risk of heart disease than men, mainly because of the reduced levels of heart-protective oestrogen.
 Bio-identical hormone replacement therapy may be useful in reducing heart disease risk in older women.

 Alcohol and drug abuse.
 A long-term study on the effects of cocaine showed that during the first hour after using cocaine, the user’s risk of heart attack increases nearly 24 times.
 Drugs can permanently damage the heart and cause sudden death.
-Additionally, studies have suggested that the flavonoids and antioxidants in wine are heart healthy.
+Studies have suggested that the flavonoids and antioxidants in wine are heart healthy.
 However, moderation is essential, since over-consumption can lead to alcoholism, a debilitating progressive disease that (among many other things) raises triglyceride levels, a known risk factor for heart disease.

 Symptoms Of Heart Disease

-High blood pressure is also known as hypertension.
+High blood pressure is also known hypertension.
 Hypertension is really a by-product of more serious underlying problems which results in the excessive force of blood pressing against the walls of your arteries.
 It is one of the major symptoms of heart and circulatory disease.
 An incredible one third of those with high blood pressure have no symptoms at all and many don’t even know they have it.

 Unfortunately, high blood pressure when left untreated can lead to serious cardiovascular disease leading to a heart attack, heart failure, stroke, as well as brain and kidney damage.
 Uncontrolled hypertension ranks as the leading risk factor for having a heart attack and stroke, and post-menopausal women are even more vulnerable to hypertension than men.